hlynch/Biometry2020/docs/Week-9-lecture.md

 “Type I” regression assumes that the purpose of the analysis is to use x to predict y.
 Therefore, we assume x is without uncertainty and we want to minimize the error with which we predict y given x.

-“Type II” regression, or major axis regression (or standardized major axis regression), assumes a symmetry between X and Y and that the goal is in fidning a correlation between them.
+“Type II” regression, or major axis regression (or standardized major axis regression), assumes a symmetry between X and Y and that the goal is in finding a correlation between them.
 Type II regression is often used when X (as well as Y) is measured with error, although see Smith (2009) for a full discussion of this interpretation.

 We will start by talking about “Type I” regression which is much more common, and come back to discussing Type II regression later.
 I have assigned a reading for this week that goes over all of this is some more detail.
 Before discussing regression, it is important to note that there is a distinction between **regression** and **correlation**.
 In regression, you are using one or more variables to predict another variable because you believe there is a cause-and-effect relationship (X causes Y).
 Correlation does not imply the same cause-and-effect type relationship, it just addresses whether two variables are associated with one another (X and Y covary).